-I know that both of the ruffler presser foot, that I have purchased came with very vague instructions.
-There are many different ways to achieve the results you want.
+While many ruffler presser feet come with vague instructions, there are still many ways to achieve the results you want.

-Most ruffler's have two different parts on them that are adjustable, and should be pointed to in the directions.
-By adjusting the stitch length on your sewing machine, you are able to control the adjustments further.
+Most rufflers have two different parts on them that are adjustable and should be pointed to in the directions.
+By adjusting the stitch length on your sewing machine, you can control the adjustments further.